-Probe 1: From among these three topics, which one interests you most?
+Q 1: Which one of the three topics are you most interested in knowing more about?
 Why?

-Probe 2: Which one interests you least?
+Q 2: Which one are you least interested in knowing more about?
 Why?

-Probe 3: You didn’t mention X —how interested are you in that one?
-Why?
+Q 3: You didn’t mention X — are interested are you in that one?
+Why or why not?

-Topic Area 6: Evaluations/Opinions of Services, Facilities, and Management
+Topic Area 6: OPMGMT3

 Is there anything else you would like to say about your visit today?